-- Develop new, innovative and/or expanded instruction for adult students. - Alignment of college services between offices and/or departments. - Develop and/or implement supportive services for technical college students. - Provide professional learning opportunities for faculty and instructional staff to develop the expertise needed to offer the proposed instruction. - Develop new dual credit agreements in school districts where such agreements do not currently exist. - Implement alternative instructional methodologies.
+- Develop new, innovative and/or expanded instruction. - Alignment of college services between offices and/or departments. - Develop and/or implement supportive services for students. - Provide professional learning opportunities for technical college staff to develop the expertise needed to execute the grant activities. - Develop or refine dual credit agreements with the intention of enhancing dual credit mechanisms, policies, and procedures. - Implement alternative instructional methodologies. - Provide instructional and career pathway-related development and planning to actively engage stakeholder partners including but not limited to employers and workforce development organizations. - Develop, enhance, and implement approaches to expanding access to career pathways credentials through alignment of activities and policies within and across colleges. - Provide career pathway student support services. - Develop, enhance, and implement approaches to increase access and success for adult students.

-- Provide instructional and career pathway-related development and planning to actively engage stakeholder partners including, but not limited to employers and workforce development organizations. - Develop and implement new approaches to expanding access to career pathways credentials through alignment of activities and policies within and across colleges. - Provide career pathway student support services. - Support new or innovative pathway-related career exploration activities. - Support career pathway-focused learning activities, including, but not limited to, internships, service learning, mentoring, job coaching and job shadowing.
+- Enhance and support pathway-related career exploration activities. - Support career pathway-focused learning activities, including, but not limited to, internships, service learning, mentoring, job coaching and job shadowing. - Develop, support, or expand AA/AS pre-major and transfer pathways, including collaborations with transfer partners.